-8. Reflect on any adjustments you made from the last assessment of this course (if applicable) and their effectiveness in student achievement of outcomes.
+8. Describe the results of any adjustments you made from the last assessment of this course (if applicable) and their effectiveness in student achievement of outcomes.

-The addition of guest speakers addressing a variety of gender issues was very beneficial, engaging students in interactive discussions about real-life challenges and solutions.
-Discussions supported all three Outcomes cited above.
+When guest speakers are available, they often address a variety of gender issues, engaging students in interactive discussions about real-life challenges and solutions.
+Discussions generally support the three Outcomes cited above.